smartcontractkit/chainlink/integration-tests/load/ocr/README.md

 Change environment connection configuration [here](../../../charts/chainlink-cluster/connect.toml)

-If you haven't changed anything in [devspace.yaml](../../crib/devspace.yaml) then default connection configuration will work
+If you haven't changed anything in the `devspace.yaml` then default connection configuration will work

 ## Usage